k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 To update an extension:

-1. Find him in the INSTALLED extension list
+1. Find it in the INSTALLED extension list
 2. Click on the gear wheel aside it.
 A list of the other extension's versions will be shown.
 3. Choose the required version (can be any - older or newer).